OscarGariboiOrts/Author-Profiling-in-Twitter/README.md

 Further information about the tasks done under the scope of Variety and Gender classification can be found in the corresponding sections (story telling).

-A paper was also written in order to formally resent the work done and the results that this work showed.
+A paper was also written in order to formally present the work done and the results that this work showed.